j0shkorn/j0shkorn/README.md

-### Hi there 👋

-- 🏈 & 👨‍💻: I love sports and technology.
 At the intersection of product + engineering + sales
 - 📫 How to find me:
   - 📧 mail@joshkorn.io
   - 🌽 [Website](https://www.joshkorn.io)
   - 💡 [LinkedIn](https://www.linkedin.com/in/joshk0rn/)